How to Use Skill Assessments in Your Recruiting Process - HRDQ

 Other assessments work best at various points during the process.

 • Immediately, as part of the application process.
-This stage is best for broad filtering assessments like skill tests that check for the bare minimum hard skills necessary for the role.
+This stage is best for broad filtering assessments, such as skill tests that assess the bare minimum hard skills required for the role.

 • After passing the first rounds and as part of the interviews, send a skill assessment.
-This method is generally favored for more detailed or proctored assessments that check for how a candidate might fit in the company culture and is more often used for higher-level employees than entry-level hires.
+This method is generally favored for more detailed or proctored assessments that assess how a candidate might fit into the company culture and is more often used for higher-level employees than entry-level hires.

 • Send the assessment after hiring as a contingency and general profile.
 Once you've decided to hire a given candidate, you can give them more detailed assessments as part of the orientation process.
 This method allows you to assess everything from their skill level (and thus required training) to their emotional intelligence, cognitive ability, and communication/leadership styles.
 All of this can be useful for placement and guidance.